What to Know About Parking Ratios

 How Your Employees Commute

 Next, figure out how your employees get to work.
-If your CRE is in Manhattan, it's likely that many of your workers will take public transit to work, and you won't need that much parking.
+If your CRE is in Manhattan, it's likely that many of your employees will take public transit to work, and you won't need as many parking spaces per 1,000 square feet as in the suburbs.
 By contrast, in suburban Atlanta, though, it's conceivable that almost everyone will drive.

 What's the Right Parking Ratio for Your Business?

-Local regulations, the number of employees you accommodate, and how your employees commute are all important factors to consider when choosing the proper parking ratio for your business.
+Local regulations, property types, the number of employees you accommodate, and how your employees commute are all important factors to consider when choosing the proper parking ratio for your business.

 If you need help managing these factors, you can work with a tenant rep. Tenant Reps are commercial real estate experts who help businesses find, lease, and secure the best properties and terms.